Shelex/cypress-allure-plugin/README.md

    relative path from `allure-report` to `videosFolder` will be added.

 Please take into account, that in case spec files have same name, cypress is creating subfolders in videos folder, and it is not handled from plugin unfortunately, so video may not have correct path in such edge case.

+### Update in version 2.21.0

+As Cypress has released [After Spec API](https://docs.cypress.io/api/plugins/after-spec-api) now this event could be evaluated for attachments.
+Now it will be used for:

+-   run mode with v6.7.0 and above
+-   run mode with v6.2.0 and above (but below v6.7.0) with `experimentalRunEvents` enabled
+-   interactive (open) mode for v7.1.0 with `experimentalInteractiveRunEvents` enabled When one of this conditions is satisfied - `after:spec` event will be used for attachments.
+It will reliably copy all screenshots available for each test and video (if available) to your `allure-results` folder and attach to each of your tests, so you don't need to somehow upload your videos and configure paths, etc.

 ## Cypress commands